f3sampaio/irinus/README.md

 Irinus is an open source project to help organizations with planning, communication and management.

-In a basic way, with Irinus small or big companies can provide to your employees an environment where they can have access to reports, plan daily activities, events, meetings and improve communication to a effective way.
+In a basic way, with Irinus small or big companies can provide to your employees an environment where they can have access to reports, plan daily activities, events, meetings and improve communication to an effective way.